3Gsman/DeepTerminologyExtraction/format_dataset/README.txt

 repository in the 'not_formated_datasets' directory, execute the script using the console, wait until the script finish, and get the new formated datasets files from the 'formated_datasets' directory.

-The program has 3 editable variables found at the begining of the script to change the behaviour of it:
+The program has 3 editable arguments:

-- show_info:		default value: False.
+--info:				default value: False.
 If True, prints statistical information in the console.
+Infotmation as
-Infotmation as the mean, std, max and min values of the words per abstract in the corpus, keywords pero abstract and words per keywords.
+					the mean, std, max and min values of the words per abstract in the corpus, keywords pero abstract and words per keywords.

-- suffle_datasets:	default value: False.
-If True, shuffles the abstracts in the train, test and dev set of abstracts.
+--suffle:			default value: False.
+If True, suffles the abstracts in the train, test and dev set of abstracts.

-- downsample_to:	default value: 0.
-If 10 or higher, downsample the dataset to the number of the variable.
+--downsample:		default value: 0.
+If 8 or higher, downsample the dataset to the number of the variable.